Hozuki's Coolheadedness: Critical response

 The 2012 edition of Takarajimasha's Kono Manga ga Sugoi!, which surveys people in the manga and publishing industry, named Hozuki's Coolheadedness along with I the nineteenth-best manga series for male readers.
 In 2012, it was one of the 15 manga nominated for the 5th Manga Taishō, and a jury selected it for the 16th Japan Media Arts Festival Awards.
 The series was nominated for the 38th Kodansha Manga Award for Best General Manga, and Media Factory's Da Vinci ranked it fifth on the "Book of the Year" in 2014.
 It also ranked 25th, 37th, and 47th on Da Vinci's "Book of the Year" in 2018, 2019, and 2020, respectively.
 In 2021, the manga, along with Kimi o Shinasenai tame no Storia by Toriko Gin, won the 52nd Seiun Sci-fi Award for Best Comic.

 Several reviewers named Hozuki's Coolheadedness' first season among their favorite anime of 2014 or of that winter season; this include Vichus Smith of Electronic Gaming Monthly, Seb Reid of UK Anime Network, Kelly Quinn of Tor.com, and Amy McNulty and Gabriella Ekens of Anime News Network (ANN).
 Most reviewers pondered over its humor, which requires some understanding of Japanese culture, but ultimately appreciated it.
 Quinn considered it to be one of the year's most original comedy shows because of its "sadistic humor and bizarre setting".
 Ekens said; "While not every episode provoked peals of laughter, there was just enough cuteness and cleverness aside to make me love this little show".
 Reid compared it to Polar Bear Cafe because of its "dry, sarcastic" humor style and "weird" stories, and praised the writing for its peculiar stories and dialogues, as well as its "deadpan acting".
 Josh Tolentino of Japanator often compared it to Lucky Star for its slow pace.
 He commented; "I've heard rumblings in some circles about [the anime] being intensely boring, but I'm having fun so far.
 It's just really low-key in the way that, say, Dilbert is low-key."
-Nicoletta Christina Browne of THEM Anime Reviews also found it similar to Dilbert and salaryman manga, especially on the depiction of Hozuki–Enma relationship.
+Nicole MacLean of THEM Anime Reviews also found it similar to Dilbert and salaryman manga, especially on the depiction of Hozuki–Enma relationship.